Camping

 will be building a loft in the champa, but it is not there yet.

-We also have a pair or twin beds, and king-sized bed that can be set up
+We also have flat beds in different sizes that can be set up for those

 |